-This concludes the context-setting section of this paper.
-In the sections that follow, we analyse the dimensions of a national AI strategy for Aotearoa New Zealand (section 2) and propose our recommendations (section 3).
+Aotearoa New Zealand's highest score is in Research, as seen in Table 6, highlighting our strong research community.
+This concludes the context-setting section of this report.
+In the sections that follow, we analyse the dimensions of a national AI blueprint for Aotearoa New Zealand (section 2) and propose our recommendations (section 3).

-2. KEY DIMENSIONS: OVERVIEW OF A NATIONAL AI STRATEGY
+2. KEY DIMENSIONS: OVERVIEW OF A NATIONAL AI BLUEPRINT

-The whitepaper "A Framework for Developing a National Artificial Intelligence Strategy" [1] from the World Economic Forum, proposes a framework with a set of key dimensions and recommendations to help teams responsible for developing national AI strategies.
+The whitepaper "A Framework for Developing a National Artificial Intelligence Strategy" [4] from the World Economic Forum, proposes a framework with a set of key dimensions and recommendations to help teams responsible for developing national AI blueprints.
 In this section, we outline the five key dimensions and propose how to customise them to the Aotearoa New Zealand context.